 Rejection from Journals:

-There is always the risk of getting your publication rejected.
+As an undergrad, there is always the risk of getting your publication rejected.
 This can be not very encouraging, especially when a student has put in the effort to get the job done.
 The supervisor should review the work thoroughly before approving it for publication.
 The Undergrad should also be encouraged to read up on evaluation processes, so they don’t fall short.

-If you decide to publish, you must put in the work.
+If you are an undergrad and decide to publish, you must put in the work.
 Publishing requires putting in extra hours outside your academic work.
 It would be best if you did not do it in a hurry.
 Patience is key.
 Be patient to get all your facts right.
 Ask for clarifications and get ideas from others who have explored similar topics.
 When your publication is out, it should be worth your effort and make you proud.